mercedes-benz/score/docs/features/ai-platform/index.rst

 - The Prompting Interface sends a fully constructed prompt — containing system messages, user input, and injected context — to the LLM for inference.
 This serves as the main entry point for user interaction and model execution.
 - The Prompting Interface also monitors the token stream returned by the LLM, buffering output for speech or display and detecting structured outputs such as function calls or action proposals.
 When an action is detected, it is passed to the Action Validator for policy enforcement.
 - The Prompting Interface retrieves relevant context from the Context API.
 This includes session memory, task goals, and personalization data that shape how prompts are built and responses are interpreted.
+In addition, it queries live vehicle state and resource availability via the MCP Client.
-- The Context API aggregates internal state and preferences and consumes structured, real-time vehicle data from the MCP Server.
-This includes signals such as current speed, destination, or climate status, provided as typed resources.
+- The Context API manages user preferences, goals, and session memory.
 - The MCP Server acts as a proxy between the GenAI subsystem and the vehicle platform.
 It reads sensor and state data from the Vehicle API and exposes tools (i.e., callable functions) for executing commands like HVAC control.
-- When the Action Validator approves a proposed action, the corresponding MCP tool is triggered.
-The MCP Server then sends the command to the Vehicle API for execution by the vehicle systems.
+- When the Action Validator approves a proposed action, the MCP Server sends the command to the Vehicle API for execution by the vehicle systems.

 Runtime